damonallison/notes/writing/blog/posts/2019-01-20-Book-Review-Counterfeit-Gods.md

 motivations behind the decisions you make, the image you portray on social media, and the trajectory you set your life to achieve.

-For example, many people want to have a lot of money.
+For example, many people want to have money.
 Why?
 What they are really after isn't a pile of green paper, it's the *control* it brings to live a life of comfort.
 To be in control of your financial situation.

-Others want
-To be happy?
-To have power over situations as a
-CEO has over a company?
-To be respected or adored by people?

 Counterfeit Gods examines common outward (money, love, family) idols and inward idols (success, power, control) and concludes that all these earthly idols do not fulfill the true desires of your heart.
 Only Jesus Christ can you find true peace and fulfillment.

+The truth is we all worship something.
+Something gets us out of bed in the morning, controls our inner voice, and pushes us to strive in life.
+Money, jobs, kids, hobbies, celebrities, comfort, happiness, and the list goes on.

+Everyone is driven by something.
+Everyone has an idol.

+Counterfeit Gods is a book from Pastor Tim Keller on idols.
+Keller examines common worldly idols, concluding that the only true idol that matters is Jesus Christ.

 ## Introduction